blackducksoftware/synopsys-detect/documentation/src/main/markdown/downloadingandrunning/statelessscan.md

  * Have Match as a Service (MaaS) enabled within [blackduck_product_name], a feature which will be available with the [blackduck_product_name] 2022.10.0 release.
  * A limited subset of Tools can be run.
     * The currently supported tools are: DETECTOR, BAZEL, SIGNATURE_SCAN and DOCKER.
-    * The STATELESS Signature Scan will not persist on Black Duck.
+    * The Stateless Signature Scan will not persist on Black Duck.
     * All other tools are disabled when running in Stateless Scan mode.
  * Stateless Scan and non-persistent SIGNATURE_SCAN
     * To perform a non-persistent Signature Scan in Stateless mode, SIGNATURE_SCAN must be included within --detect.tools.